-Part No. Channels PWM Mode Output Pin Register Names All devices 4 8+4 PD0~ PD3 PWM0L~ PWM3L PWM0H~ PWM3H
+Part No. Channels PWM Mode Output Pin Register Names HT56R62 3 8+4 PD0~ PD2 PWM0L~ PWM2L PWM0H~ PWM2H Other Devices 4 8+4 PD0~ PD3 PWM0L~ PWM3L PWM0H~ PWM3H

 PWM Overview

 A register pair, located in the Data Memory is assigned to each Pulse Width Modulator output and are known as the PWM registers.
 It is in each register pair that the 12-bit value, which represents the overall duty cycle of one modulation cycle of the output waveform, should be placed.
 The PWM registers also contain the enable/disable control bit for the PWM outputs.
 To increase the PWM modulation frequency, each modulation cycle is modulated into sixteen individual modulation sub-sections, known as the 8+4 mode.
 Note that it is only necessary to write the required modulation value into the corresponding PWM register as the subdivision of the waveform into its sub-modulation cycles is implemented automatically within the microcontroller hardware.
 The PWM clock source is the system clock f{SYS}.